 Recreation.
 Mid-Atlantic Christian University's riverfront campus is equipped with a gymnasium, Student Center, athletic fields, tennis courts, and picnic areas.
 Students can be involved in such recreational and intramural sports activities as basketball, volleyball, softball, tennis, golf, boating, and flag football.
-The Student Center offers ping-pong, pool, pinball, foosball, and air hockey tables.
-Weightlifting and exercise equipment are available in the residence halls.
+The Presley Hall lobby offers ping-pong and pool tables, and weightlifting and exercise equipment is located in the HCT 2nd floor exercise room.
 A public par-three golf course is located less than a mile from campus.
 Students can also join the YMCA or local health club and have use of a swimming pool, racquetball courts, sauna, and weight and exercise equipment.
 Surfers, swimmers, and fishermen can enjoy the beaches of Nags Head, North Carolina, and Virginia Beach, Virginia, which are within an hour's drive of the campus.